JiachenLiu-Atmos/JiachenLiu-Atmos.github.io/_pages/about.md

 Updates
 ======
-April 2024: My second first-author paper is out at Science Advances.
+April 2024: A paper led by me is out at Science Advances.
 Typically, people think that higher temperature indicates higher surface precipitation on Earth.
 However, [in our work](https://www.science.org/doi/10.1126/sciadv.ado2515), we show that this trend reverses in very hot climates (>~320 K) by using climate models of different complexity.
 The decreasing precipitation in hot climates will affect the weathering rate, further influencing the carbon-silicate cycle and the habitability of terrestrial planets near the inner edge of the habitable zone.

 April 2024: I do a PICO [presentation](https://meetingorganizer.copernicus.org/EGU24/EGU24-3504.html) on the reversal of precipitation trend in hot climates at EGU 2024.